 The time to visit Abu Dhabi, in the United Arab Emirates, is now!
 In seven years, there will be an entirely new city like Dubai.
-Visitors should go now while it is pristine!
+Visitors should go on a Middle East vacation now while it is pristine!

 We stayed at the brand new St. Regis Saadiyat Island Resort with a gorgeous beach, beautiful public areas, large ocean view rooms, and terrific food.
 As with all our preferred resorts, we offer exclusive amenities here.
 For a brand new hotel service was outstanding.
 As with all St. Regis properties, the standards are high!
 Just opened is the new Ritz-Carlton, which reminded us more of Las Vegas-style hotels than anything befitting Middle East luxury.
 It was huge, opulent, overdone, and palatial, with lots of gold and crystal.
 There is an excellent Chinese fusion restaurant… Guests can easily get lost in this palatial hotel.

 What is there to do in Abu Dhabi?
 A lot!

 We started at the Yas Drag Racing strip where we lived the fantasy of being a Formula One race driver.
 We were suited up, provided instruction on how to drive the vehicles around the track, and then participated in a very fast race, speeding along up to 160 miles per hour, until that checkered flag dropped!
 What a thrill!